ookanlomo/ACS-Depot/README.md

-# Alfresco Content Services - Use Cases and Examples
+# Alfresco Content Services - One Stop Shop for Use Cases and Examples
 A repository for Alfresco Content Services (ACS)